Dhauwurd Wurrung language

 Dhauwurd Wurrung is a term used for a group of languages spoken by various groups of the Gunditjmara people of the Western District of Victoria, Australia.
 Keerray Woorroong (also spelt Girai Wurrung and variants) is regarded by some as a separate language, by others as a dialect.
 The dialect continuum consisted of various lects such as Kuurn Kopan Noot, Big Wurrung, Gai Wurrung, and others (each with variant spellings).
 There was no traditional name for the entire dialect continuum and it has been classified and labelled differently by different linguists and researchers.
-The group of languages is also referred to as Gunditjmara language and the Warrnambool language.
+The group of languages is also referred to as Gunditjmara and Warrnambool.

 Efforts to revive the language(s) are ongoing.

 Country

 The language in its several varieties, was spoken from Glenelg to the Gellibrand and through to roughly 60 mi inland.

 The effects of the colonisation of Victoria, which included the Eumeralla Wars, along with later government policies leading to the stolen generation, had a drastic and ongoing negative effect on the languages.
 Today the descendants of the speakers of these lects commonly refer to themselves as Gunditjmara, a term derived from an affix used to denote membership with a specific group of locality.